New Jersey Military and Veterans Benefits

 A campaign medal holder or Gulf War Veteran who originally enlisted after September 7, 1980, (or began active duty on or after October 14, 1982, and has not previously completed 24 months of continuous active duty) must have served continuously for 24 months or the full period called or ordered to active duty.
 The 24-month service requirement does not apply to 10-point preference eligible Veterans separated for disability incurred or aggravated in the line of duty, or to Veterans separated for hardship or other reasons under 10 U.S.C.
 1171 or 1173.

-Purchasing Military Service for Civil Service Pensions - PERS: Military Service Before Enrollment - Members of Public Employees' Retirement System (PERS) may purchase up to 10 years of honorable, active duty military service rendered prior to enrollment provided the member is not receiving or eligible to receive a military pension or a pension from any other state or local source for such military service.
+Military Service before Enrollment: New Jersey Public Employees’ Retirement System (PERS), Teachers’ Pension and Annuity Fund (TPAF), Police and Firemen’s Retirement System (PFRS) and State Police Retirement System (SPRS) members are eligible to purchase credit for up to 10 years of active military service rendered prior to enrollment, provided the member is not receiving or eligible to receive a military pension or a pension from any other state or local source for such military service.
+A member receiving or eligible to receive a military pension based in whole or in part on service in the reserves, may purchase credit for active Military Service.

-License to Vend: Honorably discharged Veterans may obtain a no-fee license to vend any goods, wares or merchandise, or solicit trade within the state (NJSA 45:24-9).
-Licenses are procured from the county clerk's office (NJSA 45:24-10) and regulated by municipalities.
+Free New Jersey License to Vend for Veterans: Honorably discharged Veterans may obtain a no-fee license to vend any goods, wares or merchandise, or solicit trade within the state (NJSA 45:24-9).
+Licenses are procured from the county clerk's office ( NJSA 45:24-10 ) and regulated by municipalities.
 Call your County Clerk to obtain additional information.

 Food vendors must also comply with state and local health licensing requirements.